Deteri0n/lighthouse-web-notes/README.md

-# Etienne LC's Notes
+# Etienne's Notes

 ## Summary

-This repository contains all of the notes taken by Etienne LC (https://github.com/Deteri0n) for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Etienne](https://github.com/Deteri0n) for the Lighthouse Labs Web Development Bootcamp.